moogacs/docs.buf.build/docs/generate/managed-mode.md

 ## Default behavior

-When `managed.enabled` is set to `true`, the following file options are set *on the fly* for all of the files contained in the module:
+When `managed.enabled` is set to `true`, these file options are set *on the fly* for all of the files contained in the module:

 * `csharp_namespace` is set to the package name with each package sub-name capitalized.
 * `java_multiple_files` is set to `true`.
 * `java_outer_classname` is set to the `PascalCase`-equivalent of the file's name, removing the "." for the `.proto` extension.
 * `java_package` is set to the package name with `com.` prepended to it.
-* `objc_class_prefix` is set to the uppercase first letter of each package sub-name, not including the package version, with the following rules:
+* `objc_class_prefix` is set to the uppercase first letter of each package sub-name, not including the package version, with these rules:
   * If the resulting abbreviation is 2 characters, add "X".
   * If the resulting abbreviation is 1 character, add "XX".
   * If the resulting abbreviation is "GPB", change it to "GPX".
 "GPB" is reserved by Google for the Protocol Buffers implementation.